Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.6

-Memory Bandwidth: Memory bandwidth is the largest amount of information (counted in megabytes per second) that can be transported across the external memory interface in one second.
-It's calculated by multiplying the bus width by its memory speed.
-If it uses DDR RAM, it must be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be transported over the external memory interface in a second.
+The number is calculated by multiplying the interface width by the speed of its memory.
+In the case of DDR memory, it should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
 The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This figure is calculated by multiplying the total texture units by the core speed of the chip.
+The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices